MapsPeople/docs/src/old/android/v2/searchmapdemosearchmapfragment.md

 title: Create a Search Experience with MapsIndoors - Part 2
 ---

-> A [newer version]({{ site.url }}/android/v3) of the MapsIndoors SDK for Android is available.
-The legacy version will not receive new features and will only get critical bugfix and security updates.
-{: .mi-warning}

 This is part 2 of the tutorial of creating a simple search experience using MapsIndoors.
 [In Part 1 we created the search Fragment](../searchmapdemosearchfragment).
 Now we will create the "main" controller displaying the map and eventually the selected location.

 Start by creating a Fragment